 While this article has focused on assessment of vitamin D, zinc, magnesium, and iron levels for ADHD specifically, these lab tests can be helpful for children and teens with many developmental and mental health conditions.
 Talk to a healthcare practitioner knowledgeable about nutrition to determine whether evaluating these specific nutrient levels may be beneficial in treatment planning for your child.

 Practitioners and teachers can be quick to label your child with ADHD, here are 5 facts about ADHD that parents and educators need to understand before jumping to that diagnoses.
 If your child is indeed showing severe symptoms of ADHD I hope you will consider testing for the nutrient deficiencies described above and looking for these possible contributors before choosing medication.
+It is also important to know that food intake is connected to ADHD symptoms, and increasing specific nutrients through food can be beneficial.

 If any questions come to mind or if you have a success story to share about ADHD and nutrients, please share in the comments below.